Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    receives the ingested streams, and performs the following tasks.

            - It receives the CMAF tracks, grouping switching sets based on switching set constraints.
-           - When packaging to MPEG-DASH, an adaptation set is created for each switchingset ingested.
+           - When packaging to DASH, an adaptation set is created for each switchingset ingested.
            - The near constant fragment duration is used to generate segment template based presentation using either $Number$ or $Time$.
            - In case changes happen, the packager can update the manifest and embed in-band events to trigger